 You will have noticed that the examples we provided are relative to live race tracks, but what about online racebook expenses?

 In truth, they are much the same.
 The online racebook is tied into the betting pools at the race track, so the same amounts are taken out of the pools.
 This money benefits the track, but the track typically has a licensing agreement to share revenues with the online racebook.
 It is beneficial to a track if an online racebook offers their track for wagering.

 Online racebooks also have employees that must be paid, and they also have promotions such as matching bonuses which are given to players.
 About the only difference is that the online racebook doesn’t have to pay purse money to horsemen, nor does it have concession sales.

-If you are ready to try betting at an online racebook, EZ Horse Betting recommends several such as Bovada, BetAmerica, and TwinSpires.
+If you are ready to try betting at an online racebook, check our Bovada racebook review, Twinspires review or even our Betamerica review.
+All great choice if you are in the US.
+5Dimes review for folks anywhere!
 Sign up with one today and claim a free bonus when you make your first wagering deposit.